-Entity-Relationship Diagrams (ERDs).
+Entity-relationship modeling is an abstract and conceptual database modeling method, used to produce a schema or semantic data model of, for example, a relational database and its requirements, visualized in Entity-Relationship Diagrams (ERDs).
 ERDs assist you in building conceptual data models through to generating Data Definition Language (DDL) for the target DBMS.